Nonparametric estimation of the fragmentation kernel based on a PDE stationary distribution approximation: Introduction

 The population can be described by a stochastic individual-based (particle) model, where the population at time $t$ is represented by a random measure that is the sum of Dirac masses on $\R_+$ weighting the cells' sizes.
 Stochastic continuous time individual-based models of dividing cell populations with size-structure have made the subject of an abundant literature starting from Athreya and Ney \cite{Athreya70}, Harris \cite{Harris63}, Jagers \cite{Jagers69} etc. until recent years (\eg Bansaye \etal \cite{Bansaye11,Bansaye11a}, Cloez \cite{Cloez11}).
-Similar models in discrete time should also be mentioned (\eg \cite{Bansaye08,Bansaye13,Bercu09,BitsekiPenda15,Delmas10,Guyon07}).
-Individual-based models are easy to simulate and offer sometimes a convenient framework for statistics (see \eg Hoffmann and Olivier \cite{Hoffmann14}, Hoang \cite{Hoang2015,HoangPhD}).
-They also connect to the partial differential equations (PDEs) that are usually used in population dynamics (see \cite{BansayeMeleard}).\\ We start from an initial population where the individuals are labelled in an exchangeable way by integers.
+Similar models in discrete time should also be mentioned (\eg \cite{Bansaye08,Bansaye13,Bercu09,BitsekiPenda15,Delmas10,Guyon07}). {For the individual-based model considered in this work, exact numerical simulations are possible.
+This model offers a convenient framework for statistics (see \eg Hoffmann and Olivier \cite{Hoffmann14}, Hoang \cite{Hoang2015,HoangPhD}).} It also connects to the partial differential equations (PDEs) that are usually used in population dynamics (see \cite{BansayeMeleard}).\\ We start from an initial population where the individuals are labelled in an exchangeable way by integers.
 The population of cells descending from these initial individuals can be seen as the forest of trees rooted in these initial individuals.
 We use the Ulam-Harris-Neveu notation to label the cells appearing in the population: if the mother has a label $i\in \mathcal{I}=\cup_{\ell\geq 1}\N \times \{0,1\}^{\ell-1}$, then the two daughters have labels $i$0 and $i$1 obtained by concatening the mother's label with integers 0 or 1. \\ The population at time $t$ is described by the point measure:

-where $\delta_x$ is the Dirac measure at $x$, $V^K_t$ is the set of labels of living individuals at time $t$ and $K$ is a renormalizing parameter corresponding to the order of the initial population size.
-The parameter $K$ will tend to $+\infty$ in the sequel.
-The individual with label $i\in V^K_t$ is represented by a Dirac mass weighting the size $x_i(t)$ of this individual at time $t$. \\
+where $\delta_x$ is the Dirac measure at $x$, $V^K_t$ is the set of labels of living individuals at time $t$ and $K$ is a renormalizing parameter corresponding to the order of the initial population size. {In what follows}, the parameter $K$ will tend to $+\infty$.
+The individual with label $i\in V^K_t$ is represented by a Dirac mass weighting the size $x_i(t)$ of this individual at time $t$. \tvc{Notice that if we follow a lineage starting from a cell at time $0$ and choosing a daughter at random at each division, we recover an ergodic process with multiplicative jumps (see \cite[Section 2.2.2]{HoangPhD}) implying that the cell sizes are controlled over time, whatever the values of $\alpha$ and $R$.}\\